rongshashiala/aicapstone-hw5-group08/README.md

 ---

-## 9. Generation of inferred-results.ttl
+## 9. Generation of inferred-results-protege.ttl

 The inferred ontology was generated using Protégé and the HermiT reasoner.